joaovfraga/joaovfraga/README.md

 ### Technologies and Tools:
 - JavaScript, Python, React, NodeJS, Typescript.
-- SQL, SQLite, API RESTful, Git, Docker, Scrum, Github.
+- SQL, SQLite, API REST

-- ### Technologies and Tools:
-- JavaScript, P

 ### You can communicate with me in:
 🇧🇷 Portuguese (native language) <br>
 🇺🇸 English (advanced) <br>